nbcli/nbcli/docs/commands/filter.md

 command are displayed.

 ```
-  --view {table,detail,json}
-                        Output view.
-  --view-model VIEW_MODEL
+  --json                Display results as json string.
+  --detail              Display more detailed info for results.
-                        View model to use
+  --view VIEW           View model to use
   --cols [COLS [COLS ...]]
                         Custom columns for table output.
   --nh, --no-header     Disable header row in results
 ```

-### --view
+### --json

-* table

-    Displays results in a tabular format. (default)

-* detail

-    Display more detailed info for results.
-    (Poorly implemented, will likely be removed.)

-* json

 Display results as json string.
 Output should be similar (but may not be exactly the same) as the contents from the `results` field when accessing the Netbox API directly.

+### --detail

+Display more detailed info for results.

-### ---view-model
+### ---view

 Override the default view model for the given object types with one defined by a [User Custom View](../extend/views.md) or extention, by specifying it's Class name.

 ```
-nbcli filter device rack:1.1 --view-model MyDevicesView
+nbcli filter device rack:1.1 --view MyDevicesView
 ```

 ### --cols